PULSEE: A software for the quantum simulation of an extensive set of magnetic resonance observables: Structure and usage of the software

 \item \texttt{Hamiltonians}

-This file includes the definition of the relevant terms of the Hamiltonian of a nuclear spin system in a typical NMR/NQR experiment: namely, these are the Zeeman interaction, the quadrupolar interaction, the $J$-coupling between nuclei, and the interaction with an RF pulse of radiation.
+This file includes the definition of the relevant terms of the Hamiltonian of a nuclear spin system in a typical NMR/NQR experiment: namely, these are the Zeeman interaction, quadrupolar interaction, full $J$-coupling between nuclei using the $J$ tensor, isotropic chemical shift in the secular approximation, dipolar for homonuclear spins, dipolar for heteronuclear spins, hyperfine interaction in the secular approximation, any interaction that can represented with a tensor between two spins, $J$-coupling in the secular approximation, and interaction with an RF pulse of radiation.
+Finally, the program allows the input of a square matrix as a numpy array that represented any predefined Hamiltonian

 \item \texttt{Simulation}